Skip to Main Content

 Buy used to save on purchase costs

-If you’re buying, you may want to consider a used RV.
-This can help cut costs if you can’t afford a new model.
+If you plan to buy, you may want to consider a used RV.
+This can help cut costs if you cannot afford a new model.
 You can also apply for an RV loan, but you may need a down payment.

 Advantages and disadvantages of buying an RV

 Owning an RV allows you to spontaneously go on a camping trip or make a long haul across the country.
-It also means you are responsible for taking care of the RV, and that isn’t always glamorous.
+However, it also requires regular care and maintenance, and that part is not always glamorous.
+These are some pros and cons of buying an RV.

 Advantages